 The project, called Maven, used machine learning to distinguish people and objects in drone videos.

 And I'm not the only one wondering.
-Even Google employees have done so, criticizing the project, petitioning against it and even resigning.
+Google employees themselves have done so too, criticizing the project, petitioning against it and even resigning.

 "Google shouldn't be involved in the war business," said the software engineer Laura Nolan who resigned in 2018, when she discovered the nature of the project.
 "I felt like my hands were stained with blood."